Japan Open - Betting Odds, History and Records

 Total Prize Money: $2.178 Million

-Japan Open Tennis tournament is the longest-running tennis tournament in Asia.
+The Japan Open Tennis tournament holds the distinction of being the oldest tennis tournament in Asia.
 It was founded in the year 1973.
 The Australian Tennis Player Ken Rosewall won the inaugural edition and defeated his fellow countryman John Newcombe in the final of the 1973 Japan Open Tennis Tournament.
 The following year, the same two players made it to the final.
 However, on this occasion, Lady Luck was kinder and more generous to Newcombe, who avenged his previous year's defeat.
 Since then, the event has been played annually as the only Japanese stop on the ATP tour.

 Currently, the tournament is named the Kinoshita Group Japan Open Tennis Championships (Kinoshita Group is the current title sponsor of the event).
 Between 1973 and 1989, there was no ATP tour, and the tournament was part of the Grand Prix Tennis, named the Tokyo Outdoor Grand Prix.